zalando/nakadi/README.md

 #### Event Stream Keepalives

-If there are no events to be delivered Nakadi will keep a streaming connection open by periodically sending a batch with no events but which contains a `cursor` pointing to the current offset.
+If there are no events to be delivered, Nakadi will keep a streaming connection open by periodically sending a batch with no events but which contains a `cursor` pointing to the current offset.
 For example: